 Tips to Help Your Tripawd Stay Slim and Lose Weight

 Even one or two extra pounds can harm any pet, but especially a Tripawd.
-Take time to learn how to keep your Tripawd safe from injury by tuning into our Tripawd Talk Radio interview with Dr. Ernie Ward.
+Take time to learn how to keep your Tripawd safe from injury by tuning into Episode #56 of Tripawd Talk Radio for our interview with Dr. Ernie Ward.

 Be sure to read about Tripawd weight loss success stories too!